 The items on the gear list below will be packed into your lodge overnight bag (transferred to Lodge).
 You only carry the essentials for the day (i.e water, camera, rainjacket) in your lightweight day pack.

 When you arrive at our walkers' base it would be great if you could have all the gear you intend to take with you separated from any other luggage (perhaps in a garbage bag).
 This will make the packing process run more smoothly.

 - Lace-up hiking shoes or boots that have sturdy, treaded soles (full-grain leather or Gore-tex with Vibram soles recommended).

 We can not over-emphasise the importance of appropriate footwear.
 Running shoes, sand shoes, elasticised boots and similar are not acceptable.
 Boots/shoes must be worn in to minimise the risk of blisters.
+If you haven’t worn your boots for awhile please dust them off, take them for a walk and make sure the soles are still firmly attached to the boot.
+There is nothing worse than your boot failing on day one.
 You will be unable to commence the walk without the appropriate footwear, so please feel free to contact us for more details.
 We are more than happy to discuss footwear with you.

 - 2 sets of thermals, Beanie or balaclava and Gloves or mittens.
 Please ensure you bring all items on the Essential Gear List.
 It is mandatory that these are included.

 Essential Gear List

 - Polar fleece jacket (preferred) or woollen jumper/pullover

 - Glovers or mittens

 - Shorts and/or light walking trousers (2 recommended)